 Table two shows the level of knowledge of guidelines for the establishment of packaged water plants among workers in Benin Metropolis, Edo State.
-It can be seen that 8.1 percent of the workers of packaged water plants have a high level of knowledge of guidelines for the establishment of packaged water plants among workers in Benin Metropolis, Edo State.
-Also 10.8 percent have low knowledge and 81.1 percent have moderate level of knowledge of guidelines for the establishment of packaged water plants among workers in Benin Metropolis, Edo State.
-This shows that majority of the package water plants workers have moderate level of knowledge of guidelines for the establishment of packaged water plants among workers in Benin Metropolis, Edo State.
+It can be seen that 8.1percent of the workers of packaged water plants have a high level of knowledge of guidelines for the establishment of packaged water plants among workers in Benin Metropolis, Edo State.
+Also 10.8percent have low knowledge and 81.1percent have moderate level of knowledge of guidelines for the establishment of packaged water plants among workers in Benin Metropolis, Edo State.
+This shows that majority of the package water plants workers have moderate level of knowledge of guidelines for the establishment of packaged water plants workers have moderate level of knowledge of guidelines for the establishment of packaged water plants workers have moderate level of knowledge of guidelines for the establishment of packaged water plants mong workers in Benin Metropolis, Edo State.